nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-functional-testing.md

 This page covers the bases of functional testing on Web UI and provides an overview of the Web UI functional tests framework.

-## Functional Testing Overview
+## Functional Tests Overview

-The Web UI functional tests are developed on top of [WebdriverIO](https://webdriver.io/) and [Cucumber](https://cucumber.io/), providing a mechanism to run webdriver tests written in plain language (English).
-The advantages of this approach are threefold: 1) it improves readability, 2) it makes it easier to write tests based on requirements, specifications, and acceptance criteria, and ultimately, 3) it facilitates test writing by people other than developers.
+The Web UI functional tests are developed on top of [WebDriverIO](https://webdriver.io/) and [Cucumber](https://cucumber.io/), providing a mechanism to run WebDriver tests written in plain language (English).
+The advantages of this approach are threefold:
+- it improves readability.
+- it makes it easier to write tests based on requirements, specifications, and acceptance criteria.
+- it facilitates test writing by people other than developers.

 Cucumber is a crucial element of our testing stack, promoting Behavior-Driven Development (or **BDD** for short).
-Cucumber tests are written in [Gherkin](https://docs.cucumber.io/gherkin/reference/), which are then translated into Javascript instructions that run commands using the webdriver protocol.
-Tests are written in **feature** files (ending with the *.feature* extension), which are composed by a set of **Scenarios** with one more **Steps**.
-Steps common to more than one scenario are usually placed in a **Background**, which will be run before every scenario.
+Cucumber tests are written in [Gherkin](https://docs.cucumber.io/gherkin/reference/), which are then translated into JavaScript instructions that run commands using the WebDriver protocol.
+Tests are written in **feature** files (ending with the `.feature` extension), which are composed by a set of **Scenarios** with one or more **Steps**.
+Steps common to more than one scenario are usually placed in a **Background**, which is run before every scenario.
 Steps must begin with one of the following keywords: *Given*, *When*, *Then*, *And*, *But*.
 Which keyword is used only affects it's meaning to readers, although the *Given* keyword is commonly used for provisioning steps.

 {{#> panel type='code' heading='Sample feature file'}}